sumbach/modern-cljs/doc/tutorial-09.md

-# Tutorial 9 - DOM manipulation
+# Tutorial 9 - DOM Manipulation

 In the [previous tutorial][1] we introduced the `domina.events` namespace to make our event management a little bit more Clojure-ish than just